Incremental Learning in Deep Convolutional Neural Networks Using Partial Network Sharing: Results and Discussions

+Task-specific inference cost (energy and time) remains similar for the proposed approach compared to the baseline, as we can activate the specific branch only.
+The combined classification (input can belong to any task) cost will grow sub-linearly as we add more branches, since several branches share initial layer computations.
+An alternative approach to learn new task(s) while retaining the previous task-accuracy would require training separate networks with no weight sharing.
+Subsequently, the inference cost will be maximum in the case of combined classification, as all separate networks would have to be evaluated.
+Hence, higher sharing improves the efficiency for both training and inference.

+In a typical scenario, a model is used for a lot of inference tasks once it is (re-)trained.
+Nonetheless, we focus on facilitating energy constraint training.
+With the advent of emerging algorithms and technology, such scenario will become very popular in near future if on-chip training is made energy-efficient.
+For example, cell phones are increasingly employing on-chip facial and finger print recognition.
+In addition to that, on-chip learning will alleviate the requirements to send the data to cloud, thereby enhancing security.
+Similarly, drones can be employed to learn new tasks on the fly without storing the data samples due to memory constraints.
+In such applications, proposed training algorithm can be beneficial.

-We will compare our approach of incremental learning with two standard approaches in figure \ref{fig11}.
+Next, we will quantitatively compare our approach of incremental learning with two standard approaches in Figure \ref{fig12}.
 The standard approaches are: \textbf{1.
 Cumulative:} In this approach the model is retrained with the samples of the new classes and all the previous learned classes (all previous data must be available).
 This is sort of an upper bound for ideal incremental learning.
 Since in incremental learning, the old data samples are not available, it will remain an open problem until an approach can match performance of the cumulative approach without using stored data for already learned classes. \textbf{2.
 Na{\"i}ve:} In this approach, the network is completely retrained with the data samples of new classes only.
 It suffers from catastrophic forgetting.
+This approach is also termed as `Fine tuning'.

-From figure \ref{fig11}, we can observe that the performance of our proposed method is not very far from the cumulative approach.
+From Figure \ref{fig12}, we can observe that the performance of our proposed method is not very far from the cumulative approach.
 We also observe that our proposed partial network sharing approach performs almost same as the approach without partial network sharing.
 While the Na{\"i}ve approach always performs well for the new set of classes only since the network forgets the old classes due to catastrophic forgetting.